Bounded Robustness in Reinforcement Learning via Lexicographic Objectives: Robustness through Lexicographic Objectives

-where $\Theta' = \Theta$ if $\theta^*$ is globally optimal and a compact local neighbourhood of $\theta^*$ otherwise. \end{theorem} We reflect again on Figure \ref{fig:lem1}.
+\begin{remark} Observe that \eqref{eq:approxgrad} is not the true gradient of \eqref{eq:ProxyOptimisationPolicies}, and $\theta^\epsilon \in \argmin_{\theta \in \Theta'} K_{\tilde{T}}(\theta)$ if there exists a (local) minimum of $K_{\tilde{T}}$ in $\Theta^{\epsilon}:=\{\theta:K_1^*\geq K_1(\theta) - \epsilon \}$.
+However, from Theorem \ref{the:2} we know that the (pseudo) gradient descent scheme converges to a global minimum in the tabular case, therefore $\langle \nabla_{\theta}\hat{K}_{\tilde{T}}' (\theta),\nabla_{\theta}\hat{K}_{\tilde{T}} (\theta)\rangle< 0$ \citep{Borkar2008}, and gradient-like descent schemes will converge to (local or) global minimisers, which motivates the choice of this gradient approximation. \end{remark} We reflect again on Figure \ref{fig:lem1}.
 The main idea behind LRPG is that by formally expanding the set of acceptable policies with respect to $K_1$, we may find robust policies more effectively while guaranteeing a minimum performance in terms of expected rewards.
+This addresses directly the premise behind Problem \ref{prob:1}.
+In LRPG the first objective is still to minimise the distance $J^* - J(\pi)$ up to some tolerance.
+Then, from the policies that satisfy this constraint, we want to steer the learning algorithm towards a maximally robust policy, and we can do so without knowing $T$.